Bail Bonds in Colfax, CA

 - Arrests by Placer County Sheriff's deputies in and around Colfax

-- Highway stops along I-80 (and Highway 174 toward Grass Valley)
+- Highway stops along I-80 (and Highway 174 through Meadow Vista and up toward Grass Valley)

 - Calls coming out of the residential neighborhoods and downtown